Lksfnd/HomeLibrary/README.md

 Generally there are two options: Full PHP applications or JavaScript.
 The advantage of javascript is that its way easiert to manipulate data within the page and makes it more dynamic.
 PHP however has the advantage of not requiring as much work and not needing a seperate server.
-This project will be written in JavaScript using a Rest-Service to dynamicly add data (like search autocompletion).
+This project will be written in JavaScript (Client) using a Rest-Service (PHP) to dynamicly add data (like search autocompletion).

 ## Database
 Obviously for this project, a relational database is the best choice here.
 MySQL will be used.
 The database Structure is described